 Other Ways to Use Kefir

-While this dressing is certainly a favourite, there are a lot of other great ways to use kefir in your diet.
+Aside from drinking it plain, many people have told me that they don’t know how to use kefir.
+While this creamy salad dressing is certainly a favourite, there are a lot of other great ways to use kefir in your diet.
 Some of my go-to ways of adding this fermented food more often include:

 - Adding it to a smoothie – you can even buy vanilla or strawberry kefir for added flavour!